 Graduation petition deadline dates are locally announced at each District College.

 Course Substitution for Major and/or General Education Requirements Occasionally a student may have difficulty in completing exact major and/or general education requirements as specified in the college catalog due to circumstances of class schedule conflicts, class cancellation, related but nonequivalent coursework taken outside of this college district, or circumstances beyond the control of the student.
-Under such circumstances, a student may file a Petition for Course Substitution for Major and/or General Education Requirements to seek approval from the appropriate college officials to substitute one or more courses in a designated major, an area of emphasis, and/or in general education.
-The petition forms are available in the Counseling Center.
+Under such circumstances, a student may file a Petition for Course Substitution/Petition for Variance for Major and/or General Education Requirements to seek approval from the appropriate college officials to substitute one or more courses in a designated major, an area of emphasis, and/or in general education.
+The petition forms are available in the Counseling Office/Center.

 Reciprocity for Local General Education Requirements

-Colleges shall apply courses taken at other regionally accredited colleges or universities toward general education requirements in the areas where the student would have received credit at the institution where they were originally taken or in the area where the college granting the degree places or would place a comparable course, whichever best facilitates the student’s degree completion.
+Colleges shall apply courses taken at other regionally accredited colleges or universities toward general education requirements in the areas where the student would have received credit at the institution where they were originally taken or in the area where the college granting the degree places or meets our GE criteria/description , whichever best facilitates the student’s degree completion.
 (ASCCC Resolution 09.02 Spring 2010)

 Reciprocity for CSU GE-Breadth or IGETC Requirements